 The prisoners engraved their sufferings in the rock using white plaster and sharp shards.

 Particularly interesting is the story of Giuseppe Andrea Lombardini who spent 90 days here, in 1759.
 He translated his messages of peace, freedom, and justice into a symbolic language, known by few, composed of masonic alchemy elements and kabbalistic graffitis.

 The last area is the majestic church of Santa Maria Maggiore, today San Domenico, until the thirteenth century was the cathedral of Narni.
-In this building there is a splendid Byzanthine mosaico of the sixth century.
+In this building, there is a Byzantine Mosaico of the sixth century.

 Pictures courtesy by Marco Santarelli

 Thanks to Roberto Nini, narnisotterranea.it